 In My Friend Pedro, After the vigilante resisting Pedro's final influence to kill himself, the Final Boss is a Battle in the Center of the Mind against Pedro.
 After imaginary Pedro is defeated, the vigilante unmask himself... to reveal that he has Pedro's smiley face.
 Credits.

-The ending to the first episode of the original Doom was like this inentionally" after you beat the barons of hell you enter a teleporter that takes you to a pitch black room that's full of demons and has a damaging floor.
-Once your hp gets under 20 you seemingly die and the game cuts to a ending exposition crawl which lampshades how ridiculous this ending is after all you've been through most likely this was meant as a sort of Sequel Hook variant as the Shareware version only has the first episode, so they likely had it end this way to encourage people to buy the whole game to find out what happen to Doomguy.
+The ending to the first episode of the original Doom was like this intentionally.
+After you beat the barons of hell, you enter a teleporter that takes you to a pitch black room that's full of demons and has a damaging floor.
+Once your health gets under 11%, you seemingly die and the game cuts to a ending exposition crawl which lampshades how ridiculous this ending is after all you've been through.
+Most likely, this was meant as a sort of Sequel Hook variant as the shareware version only has the first episode to encourage people to buy the whole game to find out what happens to their character.

 The extremely rare Israeli MS-DOS game Beasts of Horror (מפלצות של אימה) has an example of this that was discovered when Twitch streamer Macaw45 became the first known player to beat the game.
 After defeating a series of monsters in a cave, the player character's last opponent is a tiny man riding a tiny unicorn.
 Once he trounces them, our hero finally makes it to the other end of the cave and sees a woman tied up outside.
 He rescues her (with creepy hand gestures and facial expression) and they embrace, and our hero gives a thumbs-up and smile while the word "סוף" ("End") appears.
 They are then crushed by a giant egg that hatches into an eagle as tall as the screen.
 Roll credits.